Embedded System Design: Challenges of Hardware and Software Development

 When everything is settled, the team gets to coding.
 The key difference between embedded software and application software development is that embedded programs don’t have complicated logic.
 The true challenge is to make the software interact with the hardware and control it correctly.

 Application software developers have lots of frameworks with ready-made solutions and tons of information on the web.
 But embedded software developers create code for non-standard, heavily customized equipment.
-They need to understand how this particular hardware works, so they spend a lot of time studying data sheets and/or testing the hardware manually.
+They need to understand how this particular hardware works, so the firmware development process includes studying data sheets and/or testing the hardware manually.

 Within one of our projects, the solution under development was supposed to send commands to MacBook computers via a USB port.
 The commands are represented by sets of bits, but Apple doesn’t provide any information on this matter in official documents.
 So, the team had to search different forums to find the information.